Troubleshooting issues in Vivaldi Calendar

 Dark mode for web pages

-If, in addition to the app’s user interface, you also wish to view websites in dark mode, enable Dark mode for Web Pages from Theme settings.
+If, in addition to the app’s user interface, you also wish to view websites in dark mode, you can enable it from Theme settings.

 Preventing Vivaldi profiles from being uploaded to Git repositories